RichardLitt/low-resource-languages/README.md

 ## Contribute

-Please *submit pull requests* if you know of any resource available that is not on this list, either on Github or not, either code or otherwise.
 To edit this list, simply [click here](https://github.com/RichardLitt/endangered-languages/edit/master/README.md).
 If you would like to discuss anything at all related to this, please [open an issue](https://github.com/RichardLitt/endangered-languages/issues).
+Please edit the list, either using the link before or by submitting pull requests, if you know of any resource available that is not on this list.

 ## Definitions